-2. In NY in the 1950s one survivor accused the other of murdering his brother while in a concentration camp in Europe.
-The story made it into major US newspapers at the time and lead to a social trials lead by the heads of the American Jewish Congress.
+2. In New York in the 1950s, one survivor accused another of murdering his brother while in a concentration camp in Europe.
+The story made it into major U.S. newspapers at the time and led to social trials presided over by the heads of the American Jewish Congress.
 I have a full protocol of this communal trial (over 500 pages long).

-I wish to emphasize that I am a US citizen and am eligible to submit my work for prizes in any US competition.
+I wish to emphasize that I am a U.S. citizen and am eligible to submit my work for prizes in any U.S. competition.

-In some of the prizes listed below it is required to be a member in order to submit the book to the competition (asterisk added).
-If you decide to submit the book for the prize I would be happy to join these organizations as a member.
+Some of the prizes listed below require one to be a member in order to submit the book to the competition (asterisk added).
+If you decide to submit the book for the prize, I would gladly become a member of these organizations.

-In early 2018 a political controversy erupted between Israel and Poland in regards to the role of Polish collaborators in the Holocaust.
-As part of this controversy Poland’s prime-minster stated that “that there were Polish perpetrators - as there were Jewish perpetrators,” a statement that aroused a strong rebuke from Israel’s primer, Bibi Netanyahu.
-This controversy might be relevant to the promotion of State of Suspicion.
+In early 2018, a political controversy erupted between Israel and Poland with regards to the role of Polish collaborators in the Holocaust.
+As part of this controversy, the prime minister of Poland stated that “there were Polish perpetrators - as there were Jewish perpetrators,” a statement that aroused a strong rebuke from Israel’s prime minister, Bibi Netanyahu.
+This controversy might be relevant to the promotion of the State of Suspicion.